 Why I Give BackMore in this issue

-What message would you like to convey to LAU alumni and current students?
-What words of wisdom could you impart?
+What message would you like to convey to your fellow alumni and to current students?

-What would you both like to see LAU achieve in the near future?
+What would you like to see LAU achieve in the near future?

-Why are you both interested in supporting education, especially in Lebanon?
+Why are you interested in supporting education, especially in Lebanon?